Our Staff

 April Carter

-April serves as the Director of Programs with TNN.
-She worked for TNN’s legacy organization in roles varying from Executive Assistant to Membership Manager.
+April serves as the Chief Program Officer for TNN.
+She worked for TNN’s legacy organization in roles varying from Executive Assistant to Membership Manager to Program Director.
 April started her service to the community at 12 years old, volunteering at organizations such as The Salvation Army, The ARC Centers, and the Ronald McDonald House.
 She continues her service to the community through roles including administrative volunteer with the Memphis Business Academy’s The Standard after school program and Operations Manager for the nonprofit music label Standard Media, Inc., and is a frequent guest speaker for women’s group across the region, including the United Methodist Women’s group.
 April recently graduated from the inaugural LeadingUP cohort, a partnership initiative with TNN and Christian Brothers University’s Institute for Leadership Development.
 Outside of TNN, she has over 10 years of experience hosting game nights for couples’ retreats, ministry groups, local businesses and family and friends in the tri-state area, Georgia, Florida, and Illinois.

 Kevin Dean

-Kevin Dean is Chief Executive Officer of Tennessee Nonprofit Network.
-His previous positions include Executive Director of Literacy Mid-South, Community Services Director at Volunteer Memphis and Director of Development at Hope House.
+Kevin Dean is President & CEO of Tennessee Nonprofit Network.
+His previous positions include Executive Director of Momentum Nonprofit Partners, Executive Director of Literacy Mid-South, Community Services Director at Volunteer Memphis and Director of Development at Hope House.

 Kevin received his Bachelor’s in Communications from the University of Memphis in 2002.
 In 2009, he completed his Master’s Degree in Executive Leadership from Christian Brothers University.
 He received his doctorate in Organizational Leadership and Learning from Vanderbilt University in 2021.
 He is a Standards for Excellence Licensed Consultant, and he has received his Certificate of Board Education from BoardSource.